rvsrnvsn/ICML2019/README.md

 + Language has hierarchical linguistic structure (sentence, words, syllables, ...)
   - Use linguistic knowledge in building network architecture
 + Poster 110

+### What 4 year olds can do and AI can’t (yet) **
+_Alison Gopnik_

++ Background in child developmental psychology and one of the original researchers in "theory of mind"
++ AI learning is not really like a child's
+  - Deep learning, RL, supervised learning need lots of data and do not generalize well, but they are computationally tractable
+  - Children learn with relatively small data, little supervision or reinforcement, have excellent generalization, but are seem to learn via abstract generative models (which are computationally intractable at this point)
++ MESS (model-building, exploratory, social learning systems)
+  - DARPA-funded work, inspired by how children learn
+    * Building abstract causal models from statistical evidence
+    * Active learning through exploratory play
+    * Social learning through imitation
+    * Development as a resolution to exploration-exploitation tensions
++ What is a "blicket"?
+Showed video of child inferring definition from demonstrations
++ Curiosity-driven exploration by self-supervised prediction
+  - Using DeepMnd Lab environment and having 4-year olds interact and explore within it
++ Social learning
+  - Showed video of child learning causal structure from demonstrations
+  - Children imitate based on observed casual structure, _in addition to the intent of demonstrator_ (i.e., is the demonstrator simply showing trials, or actually trying to teach?)
+    * Inferred intent of demonstrator matters significantly
++ Adult vs. child intelligence
+  - Children are like the R&D teams of the human race, while adults are like production and marketing
+    * Adult cognitive psychology focuses on inference, attention, planning, decision-making
+    * Child cognitive deveolpment focuses on statistical learning, grammar induction, intuitive theory formation
+  - Exploration vs. exploitation tradeoffs
+    * Hypothesis: Childhood is evolution's way of resolving explore/exploit tradeoff and performing simulated annealing
+    * Children more risk-tolerant than adults in order to learn long-term strategies
+    * [N: How much of this is due to social aspects?
+For example, children can take more risks because they are implicitly protected (physically and emotionally) by adults?]